Editorial Policies

 Data Sharing

-The International Committee of Medical Journal Editors (ICMJE) and The Poison® require that researchers submit a data sharing statement and register a data sharing plan when registering a trial.
+ICMJE and The Poison require that researchers submit a data sharing statement and register a data sharing plan when registering a trial.

 Statistics